solaceforum.org · Est. 2013

 Confidentiality is the foundation of SOLACE.
 Cases discussed in the forum are anonymised.
 Members' identities are protected.
 The forum does not publish proceedings, does not issue public statements, and does not maintain a public membership register.

 This is a deliberate choice.
 Judges, prosecutors, and investigators who discuss live or sensitive cases require absolute assurance that their participation cannot compromise proceedings, expose them to professional risk, or endanger the children whose cases they carry.
-SOLACE's security architecture exists to protect not only members but the integrity of the legal processes they serve.

 What members share with SOLACE remains within SOLACE.

-If you believe that you, or a colleague whose work and integrity you can personally attest to, would strengthen this community, we welcome a nomination.
-Please write to us with the nominee's name, professional background, and a brief explanation of why their participation would serve the forum's mission.
+If you believe that you or a colleague should be considered for membership, please write to us with the candidate's name, professional background, and a brief statement of how their participation would serve the forum's mission.
+All nominations are reviewed in strict confidence.

-contact@solaceforum.orgFounded by
+Founded by

 Dr. María D. Bermúdez